 An Operation can have OperationInput (data consumed by the Device) and OperationOutput (Data produced by the Device), as well as a Method that describes how the Operation is invoked over the network.

-An Operation correlates the output data of the Operation to the input data that were used at Operation invokation.
+An Operation correlates the output data of the Operation to the input data that were used at Operation invocation.

 Two sub-classes of class Operation are defined in the Base Ontology: